2014 Malmö FF season: UEFA Champions League

 The draw for the play-off round was held on 8 August, Malmö FF was unseeded in the draw.
 The club was drawn against Austrian champions Red Bull Salzburg.
 This was the third time Malmö FF faced Austrian opposition in European competition, the last time being in the group stage of the 2011–12 UEFA Europa League against Austria Wien.
 The first leg of the tie was played at Red Bull Arena in Wals-Siezenheim on 19 August.
 The match ended in a 2–1 defeat for Malmö FF after Emil Forsberg scored a late goal in the 90th minute.
 The second leg was played at home at Swedbank Stadion on 27 August and ended in a 3–0 win for Malmö FF which made it 4–2 on aggregate.
 Thus the club qualified for the group stage of the UEFA Champions League for the first time in their history.
 They were also the first Swedish club to qualify in 14 years since Helsingborgs IF in the 2000–01 season.

-The draw for the group stage was held on 28 August 2014 in Monaco, France.
+The draw for the group stage was held on 28 August 2014 in Monaco.
 Malmö FF were seeded in pot 4 which consisted of the lowest ranked teams.
 The club was drawn against 2014 UEFA Champions League finalists and Spanish champions Atlético Madrid, Italian champions Juventus and Greek champions Olympiacos.
-Malmö FF played their first match of the group stage, an away fixture against Juventus on 16 September, and concluded the group stage on 9 December with an away fixture against Olympiacos.
+Malmö FF played their first match of the group stage on 16 September, an away fixture against Juventus, and concluded the group stage on 9 December with an away fixture against Olympiacos.
 In the six group stage matches Malmö FF gathered three points and ended up in fourth place, thus being knocked out of the Champions League and further European competition for the 2014–15 season.
 In the six matches the club won one match, the home fixture against Olympiacos 2–0, and lost the other five matches.
 Olympiacos was also the only team that Malmö FF managed to score against, scoring two in the home match and two in the 4–2 away loss.